What’s the big deal anyway?

 - Briony, 4th Year, Modern Languages tells us- “Sometimes your best friends make the worst housemates – I speak from experience!
 I lived with some of my best friends in second year and as much as I love them, we were not compatible as housemates at all – I’m a bit of a clean freak and most of them were fine with mess, I used to go out clubbing a lot and they wouldn’t etc… there’s loads of ways to see your friends outside of your home so don’t just move in with them because you get on well – think about whether or not your living styles work well together”

 There are a variety of properties types in Exeter, traditional residential houses to Purpose built accommodation, ranging in size and location.
 Finding the right property can be tricky, there are lots of things to take into account – number of rooms, size of the bathroom(s), parking or public transport access, neighbourhood, distance to Campus, etc. Taking your time will help you find the right spot with the right property.

 Students tell us - “We’re quite a quiet group of students really, I wouldn’t say we’re the partying hard type.
 We found a flat, had a look round and it seemed pretty lush.
 Once we’d moved in though, we realised it was on a main route from campus to city and it got very noisy on certain nights.”

-Maya Yeung- 4th Year Business and Management (With Industrial Experience) tells us- “Not so much a problem now because of Covid, but my fourth year house is nearer to St Lukes so is 40 mins walk to the university.
-In non-covid times I could always get the bus, but I guess the commute is longer than I’d like it to be.
+Maya- 4th Year Business and Management (With Industrial Experience) tells us- “My fourth year house is nearer to St Lukes so is 40 mins walk to the university.
+I can always get the bus, but I guess the commute is longer than I’d like it to be.
 However, the location is so nice to be in a different part of Exeter, and Heavitree is so cute!
 I have a good run route now that I wouldn’t get if I was closer to campus, plus I’m only 20 minutes walk from town which is great.”

 Space to Study?